21 April 2020

 Important information about your appointment

-- Your visit to the clinic is a good time to discuss things with your doctor and here are some things you can do to make it easier.
+Your visit to the clinic is a good opportunity to discuss any questions you may have with your doctor.
+To make it easier, here are some things you can do to make the most of your appointment time:

 It is important to us that you feel involved in the decisions being made about your care and treatment.